 Decatur County REMC is a member-owned electric cooperative headquartered in Greensburg, Indiana.
 As a cooperative, Decatur County REMC follows seven core principles that are universal to cooperatives worldwide.
 Among those principles is one stressing education, training and information.
 Indiana Connection, a monthly magazine published especially for Indiana’s electric cooperative members, is one way the REMC informs and educates its members.
 Indiana Connection is available not only in a print format, but as an electronic publication for those who prefer getting their information on their electronic devices.

-Join us on Sept.
-11 at 7 a.m. for breakfast at Napoleon Tavern!
+Oct.
+22 at 7 a.m. for breakfast at Napoleon Tavern!

 Oct.
 5 | 5:30 – 7 p.m.
 Center Solar Site, 1188 E Barachel Lane, Greensburg, IN 47240 Rain out location- DCREMC Community Room

 Electronics Recycling DayFRIDAY, OCT.
 8 | 9 a.m. – Noon1430 W. Main St., Greensburg, IN 47240 DCREMC is partnering with Technology Recyclers (TR).
 Simply load up all of your items into your car and drive by; we will help you unload your vehicle.
 TR is an Indiana Veteran-Owned Business.
 We are R2 / NAID certified,… Continue reading.

 The meeting was opened by Chairman Steve AmRhein and Brian Scheidler kept the minutes of the meeting.
 Board members present were Steve AmRhein, Brian Scheidler, Jason Barnhorst and Dale Wernke.
 Not present with notification were Suzanne Parmer and Clay Nuhring.
 Not present without notification were Jeff Lawrence and Carl Riedeman.
 Employees present included CEO Brett… Continue reading.